 |No 120 =||Thick Denim and Heavy Canvas, thick leather|

-Within the different sizes are different types of needles.
+Within the different sewing needle sizes are different types of specialist sewing machine needles used for sewing particular fabrics.

 Natural materials i.e. cotton, linen, wool, cotton jersey you will need to use a ‘sharp’ needle.
 Now I’m not being funny they are referred to as sharps!